OUT AND ABOUT

 Famous throughout the world as the home of the Brontë Sisters, the beautiful town of Haworth is a quaint, hilly town around 20 minutes drive from Holdsworth House.
-Step back in time to cobbled streets, boutique shops, tea rooms, apothecaries and a Railway Children-style train station.
+Step back in time to cobbled streets, boutique shops, tea rooms and apothecaries.

 BRONTË PARSONAGE MUSEUM, HAWORTH